256dpi/fire/README.md

 ## Resources

-This section describes the construction of fire resources that provide access to models.
+This section describes the construction of fire resources that expose the models as JSON APIs.

 ### Basics